UniqueNetwork/unique_docs/docs/about/network-features/staking.md

 ## Staking on Unique Network

-Unique Network offers a straightforward staking process for its native tokens, UNQ and QTZ.
+Unique Network offers a straightforward staking process for its native tokens, UNQ.
 By staking these tokens, users can earn rewards and support the Unique Network ecosystem.
 The staking process is designed to be user-friendly and accessible through the Unique Staking Hub.

 ### Key Benefits:

-- **Earn Rewards**: Participants can earn APY rewards by staking their UNQ and QTZ tokens.
+- **Earn Rewards**: Participants can earn APY rewards by staking their UNQ tokens.
 - **Support the Ecosystem**: Staking helps secure the network and supports its ongoing operations.
 - **User-Friendly Interface**: The Unique Staking Hub provides an easy-to-use platform for staking.